henrik42/solo/README.md

 these containers will be Java applications with no Clojure included.
 These applications do not know about Clojure or _Solo_ and they probably have no built-in way of executing arbitrary code/classes.
-So in order to run _Solo_, we somehow have to gain control over an execution thread ... the host-application has to _jump-start_ _Solo_ (implicitly).
+So in order to run/use _Solo_, we somehow have to gain control over an execution thread ... the host-application has to _jump-start_ _Solo_ (implicitly).